acmbpdc/coding-bootcamp/sessions/04-git-workshop/README.md

 $ git remote	# displays all our remotes origin
 ```

->	#### Origin
->
->	By convention, the name `origin` is given to the main remote.
-Due to this, you don't have to remember the entire url of your remote.
-This allows you to download or upload changes by just typing `origin` instead of the entire url of your remote.

 To see the full location of a `remote`, use the `-v` flag